Why is corporate video production important?

 - Animation: Production for animated videos include developing illustrations assets based on the pre-determined style and storyboard, and then animating them in After Effects.

-- Post-production: Once the corporate video is produced, the post-production phase includes any editing required, adding the finishing touches such as additional on-screen graphics, and sound design.
+Once the video is produced, the post-production phase includes any editing required, adding the finishing touches such as additional on-screen graphics, and sound design.

 What are the common types of business video production?

-Now that you understand the basic outline of the corporate video production process, let’s take a look at the most popular styles of video.
+Now that you understand the basics involved in corporate video productions, let’s take a look at the most popular styles of video.

 Testimonial Video Production